 The PNA is the only personal money many institutionalized seniors have.
 Without it, residents cannot:

-- Pay for haircuts and beauty/barber services (typically $15–$30 per session)
+• Pay for haircuts and beauty/barber services at the facility salon

 The $30 problem

-In Alabama in 2026, the institutional Medicaid resident receives $30/month, federally adjusted, that's worth about $11 in 1988 dollars.
-A haircut costs more than the entire monthly PNA.
+In Alabama in 2026, the institutional Medicaid resident receives $30/month, a figure unchanged since 1988 and worth far less today after decades of inflation.
+A single haircut can cost more than the entire monthly PNA.
 A sweater or pair of shoes costs more.
 A month of basic cell phone service costs more.

 Multiple longitudinal studies from Consumer Voice, AARP, and Dignity Alliance Massachusetts document the practical consequences: residents skip clothing replacement, go without hair care, forego assistive technology repairs, and rely on family donations for personal items the per-diem rate is supposed to provide.